horizontalsystems/blockchain-crypto-guides/guides/defi/1-defi-explained.md

 - Censorship Resistant

-    DeFi services live on a distributed blockchain powered by thousands of server.
+    DeFi services live on a distributed blockchain powered by thousands of servers.
 This ensures uninterrupted access to service to anyone worldwide at any time.

 - Non Custodial